lustre-labs/lustre/README.md

 ## Features

-- A declarative, functional API for constructing HTML.
-No templates, no macros just Gleam.
+- A **declarative**, functional API for constructing HTML.
+No templates, no macros, just Gleam.

-- An Erlang and Elm-inspired architecture for managing state.
+- An Erlang and Elm-inspired architecture for **managing state**.

-- Managed side effects for predictable, testable code.
+- **Managed side effects** for predictable, testable code.

-- Universal components.
-Write once, run anywhere.
+- Universal components. **Write once, run anywhere**.
 Elm meets Phoenix LiveView.

+- A **batteries-included CLI** that makes scaffolding and building apps a breeze.

 ## Example